Sums-of-Products/sumu/doc/readme.rst

    # the following n-1 values represent the effects from variable 2 to 1, 3, ..., n, etc.
    causal_effects = sumu.beeps(dags, data)

+See :py:class:`~sumu.gadget.Gadget` for help on how to adjust all the sampling parameters.

 Citing
 ------